jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_POSTGRESQL.md

 1. Before you begin, back up your server configuration file.
     * If it is running, stop the JBoss EAP server.
-    * Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
+    * Backup the file: `EAP_HOME/standalone/configuration/standalone-full.xml`
     * After you have completed testing the quickstarts, you can replace this file to restore the server to its original configuration.

 2. Start the JBoss EAP server by typing the following:

-        For Linux:  JBOSS_HOME/bin/standalone.sh -c standalone-full.xml
+        For Linux:  EAP_HOME/bin/standalone.sh -c standalone-full.xml
-        For Windows:  JBOSS_HOME\bin\standalone.bat -c standalone-full.xml
+        For Windows:  EAP_HOME\bin\standalone.bat -c standalone-full.xml
 3. Review the `configure-postgres.cli` file in the root of the quickstarts directory.
 This script adds the PostgreSQL driver to the datasources subsystem in the server configuration.

-4. Open a new command prompt, navigate to the root directory of the quickstarts, and run the following command, replacing JBOSS_HOME with the path to your server:
+4. Open a new command prompt, navigate to the root directory of the quickstarts, and run the following command, replacing EAP_HOME with the path to your server:

-        For Linux: JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-postgresql.cli
+        For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=configure-postgresql.cli
-        For Windows: JBOSS_HOME\bin\jboss-cli.bat --connect --file=configure-postgresql.cli
+        For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=configure-postgresql.cli
 You should see the following result when you run the script:

         #1 /subsystem=datasources/jdbc-driver=postgresql:add(driver-name=postgresql,driver-module-name=org.postgresql,driver-xa-datasource-class-name=org.postgresql.xa.PGXADataSource)